-Description When Who Budget (£000) Source Secured Objective 19.
-Protect and Enhance the Biodiversity value of the Playing Field and Meadowland and Woodlands 19a Review the Conservation Management Plan 2006/07 In house NA Revenue 19b Apply team pesticides policy: using pesticides only as a last resort & having considered all other possible management techniques See Action 2 5.4.3 In house NA NA 19c Implement and monitor the Conservation Management Plan Ongoing In house NA NA 19d Ensure the inspection regime advises the maintenance programme and highlights opportunities for future park development.
-Ongoing In house NA NA 19e 10 year coppicing cycle will be implemented in the Millennium Woodland from 2009 2009-12 In house Contractor NA NA Ob jective 20.
-Conserve the character, design, layout and relati onship to the surrounding environment of the Playi ng Field 20a Achieved through implementation of this management plan 2005-2014 In house NA NA O Objective 21.
-Educate the public on the habitat, species and features of the nature conservation area of the Playing Field 21a Woodland Education Programme 2005-2014 Tree Wardens NA NA
+Description When Who Budget (£000) Source Secured Objec Objective 19.
+Protect and Enhance the Biodiversity value of the Playing Field and Meadowland and Woodlands 19a Review the Conservation Management Plan 2006/07 In house NA Revenue 19b Apply team pesticides policy: using pesticides only as a last resort & having considered all other possible management techniques See Action 2 5.4.3 In house NA NA 19c Implement and monitor the Conservation Management Plan Ongoing In house NA NA 19d Ensure the inspection regime advises the maintenance programme and highlights opportunities for future park Ongoing In house NA NA

+Description When Who Budget (£000) Source Secured development.
+19e 10 year coppicing cycle will be implemented in the Millennium Woodland from 2009 2009-12 In house Contractor NA NA Objec ctive 20.
+Conserve the character, design, layout and relation ship to the su rrounding env rironment of t he Playing Field 20a Achieved through implementation of this management plan 2005-2020 In house NA NA Objec ctive 21.
+Educate the public on the habitat, species and featu res of the nat ure conserva ion area of th ne Playing I ield 21a Woodland Education Programme Ongoing Tree Wardens NA NA